Foreign tax credit

 - Expenses incurred by the budgetary, international, and charitable organisations related to the objectives of their organisational activities.

-- Distribution of profit earned by a FIZ enterprise from its permitted activities and CIT taxable costs incurred in relation with the same activities conducted in a FIZ.
+- Distribution of profit earned by an FIZ enterprise from its permitted activities and CITable costs incurred in relation with the same activities conducted in an FIZ.